False DUI Readings Can be Caused by “Mouth Alcohol”

 Is it true that thousands of false DUI readings each year can be caused by “mouth alcohol”?
 False breathalyzer readings are commonly caused by the existence of “mouth alcohol.”
 Even after having one or two drinks, the lining of your mouth may still include recordable amounts of alcohol, sometimes enough to register your BAC above the legal limit.

 The computer inside a breathalyzer operates on assumption.
 After analyzing your breath for blood alcohol concentration, it assumes that the breath has come directly from your lungs.
-But since the machine is only measuring your breath, it is not an accurate gauge of how much alcohol is in your blood.
+A false DUI reading may be possible as the machine is only measuring your breath, it is not an accurate gauge of how much alcohol is in your blood.
 Using a simple process, the machine calculates the amount of alcohol in the suspect’s breath by measuring the units of alcohol in your blood.

 False DUI Readings